Goal: The goal is to build a Gaussian Naive Bayes classifier from scratch.

 F1 Score: is the harmonic mean of precision and recall taking both metrics into account.
 Harmonic mean is used because it punishes extreme values.
 In cases where we want to create a balanced classification model with the optimal balance of recall and precision, then we try to maximize the F1 score.

-from scikit-learn library and compare the results with model created from scratch.
+Here, we build a model using GaussianNB from scikit-learn library and compare the results with model created from scratch.

 # Build a model using scikit learn